charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 In fact, the computer is actually a little *too* good.
 Trying every possible line and keeping the best one allows it to exhibit better-than-perfect play.
 For example, the model doesn't have to commit to a mulligan based on its seven-card hand; it gets to play out that hand, then play out its six-card hand, then play out its five-card hand, and keep whichever turns out best[^8].

 [^8]: The model is very aggressive about taking mulligans.
 It only keeps its seven-card hand about half the time.

 Shuffling is also a problem.
 Imagine if we could crack a [[Wooded Foothills]] for a [[Stomping Ground]], then for a [[Cinder Glade]], then for a [[Mountain]] -- shuffling independently each time --  then compare the top card of each deck and keep the one we like best!
 As a workaround, whenever we would thin a land from the deck, instead we just create a new one out of thin air.
 This causes the model to slightly[^7] overestimate the odds of drawing a land as the game goes on.

 [^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
 But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
 Between fetch lands and ramp spells, we probably thin about one land per turn on average; that means the computer will draw about one too many lands (and one too few spells) per forty games.

+> A 25/60 deck with Search, Steve, and 8 fetches expects to draw 3.88 lands by T3.
+Our model draws 3.96 instead.
+>
+> If we give our model a 24/59 deck, it'll draw on average 3.86 lands by T3.
+Maybe that's better... have a virtual mountain?

+the model's treatment of a 60 card deck with 25 lands lines up with a real-world deck of 59 cards and 24 lands.
+To look at a real world deck of 60 cards and 25 lands, we should use a model with 61 cards and

 ## The Contenders